 Don’t just unsubscribe…cancel!

-If you ‘unsubscribe’ from a panel, in some cases this may mean that you’ve just unsubscribed from receiving their emails, but have not actually cancelled your account.
+If you ‘unsubscribe’ from a panel, in some cases it may mean that you’ve only unsubscribed from receiving their emails, and have not actually cancelled your account.
 This is especially true if you click the ‘unsubscribe’ button at the bottom of an e-mailed survey invitation.
 Clicking these ‘unsubscribe’ buttons are not typically enough to remove your user data from a panel.

 If you can’t find any mention of a way to delete your account, contact the panel and notify them that you’d like to close your account.
 If they don’t respond, review their Terms of Service to see what their policy is regarding how the closing of accounts should be handled.
 If they’re not handing things correctly, contact them again and remind them that they are in violation of their own Terms.